MihirBani2000/demo/README.md

 # demo

-this is a file in the local directory.
+this is a file in the local directory. this is the 1st change.

-doing this change from the gui
+doing this change from the gui.
 2nd change